pbo-dpb/PEAT--OEDP/public/note_en.md

 The PBO uses the following definitions in this online tool and its’ accompanying report:

 **Full-Time Equivalent (FTE)** – is a unit of measure that indicates the workload of an employed person.
 FTEs are calculated as a ratio of assigned hours of work throughout the year to scheduled hours of work, as set out in collective agreements.
-For term and seasonal employees, the FTE calculation is also adjusted for the proportion of paid weeks in a year (Source: Departmental Result Reports).
+For term and seasonal employees, the FTE calculation is also adjusted for the proportion of paid weeks in a year (Source: Departmental Result Reports, InfoBase, and an informal request to TBS).

 **Operating spending** – Includes personnel, quasi-personnel, professional and special services and other subsidies and payments (as defined below).
 This excludes spending associated with consolidated Crown corporations, accrual and adjustments, and consolidated specified purpose accounts (Source: Public Accounts, Standard Objects 1,2,3,4,5,6,7, and 12).